 Treading on the heels of the distinguished Islamic architecture, the Sheikh Athija Bin Saqer Al Nahyan Mosque is built inside the community that is, similar to literally anything in this beautiful city, spacious enough to accommodate a big crowd.
 Additionally, there is a segregated prayer area for men, women, and parking spaces for its worshippers.

-There are no churches or Hindu temples in the community at present but a few can be explored in the neighboring localities of Oud Metha and Bur Dubai.
-St. Mary's Catholic Church, St. Thomas Orthodox Cathedral Dubai and The Dubai City Church are located in Oud Metha, just 10 minutes away.
+There are no churches or Hindu temples in the community at present but a few can be explored in the neighbouring localities of Oud Metha and Bur Dubai.
+St. Mary's Catholic Church, St. Thomas Orthodox Cathedral Dubai and the Dubai City Church are located in Oud Metha, just 10 minutes away.
 The Hindu Shiva and Krishna temples in Bur Dubai, as well as the Sikh Gurudwara and the Sindhi Guru Darbar, are 20 minutes away.